DracoAter/dracoater.github.io/about.md

 {% avatar DracoAter %}

-I work as a infrastructure engineer at Malwarebytes, in Tallinn, Estonia.
+I work as a Senior IT DevOps Engineer at Malwarebytes, in Tallinn, Estonia.
 A started my career in 2006 and worked for about 2.5 years as a Ruby on Rails developer.
 Next 2.5 years I worked with C# and .Net frameworks.
 For next 6.5 years I was responsible for Jenkins cluster of more than 50 machines (> 350 executors).
 Currently I am supporting several teams with providing deployment